Exciting News! — You can now travel more but pay less with our new 10-trip tickets! Find out more

 Now everyone can get out on the Lough and make every part of the journey a fun one, as you roll onto the Ferry, swoosh through the water, get mesmerised by the stunning scenery, feel fresh air on your face and get dizzy with anticipation.

-From Greencastle, follow in Viking footsteps along the golden sands of Cranfield Blue Flag Beach or walk in the path of CS Lewis at the Narnia Trail in Kilbroney Forest Park.
+Follow in Viking footsteps along the golden sands of Cranfield Blue Flag Beach.

 The Greenore side of the Lough also provides lots of fun with Celtic myths and legends abound.
 It’s a short drive to Carlingford to explore the Leprechaun & Underground Fairy Cavern or rome the 3D Maze and zipline through the air in Carlingford Adventure Centre.
 All ages can also have fun trying their hand at frisbee golf, archery, zip wire, high ropes and trampoline netball at Skypark.

 Travel further South to a selection of petting farms in the beautiful Boyne Valley or high octane energy at the Funtasia Water Park in Drogheda and Tayto Theme Park in County Meath.

 Just 90 minutes south from Carlingford you can be in Dublin enjoying The Ark, a dedicated cultural centre for children or visiting Dublin Zoo for a fun-filled, stimulating day out for all the family.